 Better Sleep and Recovery

-Heat raises your temperature first, then cools you slowly.
-That gentle downward drift mirrors the body’s natural slide toward bedtime.
+Heat raises body temperature first, then allows a gradual cooling process afterward that mirrors the body’s natural transition toward sleep.

-- Cold: earlier, unless the exposure is very short
+- Cold plunge: often better earlier, unless exposure is brief

 Immune Support and Inflammation